Energetic neutral atom: Low energy ENA cameras

 While the collimator is similar, low-energy instruments such as the NASA GSFC LENA use a foil-stripping technique.
-Incident ENAs interact with a surface such as tungsten to generate ions that are then analyzed by an ion spectrometer.
+Incident ENAs interact with a surface such as tungsten to generate ions that are then analysed by an ion spectrometer.

 Because of the need to detect atoms sputtered from the lunar surface as well lighter ENAs, the ESA LENA on the Chandrayaan-1 incorporated a mass spectrometer designed to resolve heavier masses including sodium, potassium, and iron.

 Future

 As of 2005, a total of only six dedicated ENA detectors had been flown.
 The launch of instruments aboard in the TWINS and IBEX missions brings the total to nine in 2009 – a 50% increase in only 4 years.
 Space plasma observation using ENA imaging is an emerging technology that is finally coming into its own.

 Several improvements are still needed to perfect the technique.
 Although the angular resolution has now decreased to a few degrees and different species can be separated, one challenge is to expand the energy range upwards to about 500 Kev.
 This high energy range covers most of the plasma pressure of Earth's inner magnetosphere as well as some of the higher-energy radiation belts so is desirable for terrestrial ENA imaging.

-For lower energy ENAs, below 1 Kev, the imaging techniques are completely different and rely on the spectroscopic analysis of ions stripped from a surface by the impinging ENA.
-Improvements in sub-Kev measurements will be needed to image Mercury's magnetosphere due to the consequences of its smaller magnetic field and its smaller geometry.
+For lower energy ENAs, below 1 keV, the imaging techniques are completely different and rely on the spectroscopic analysis of ions stripped from a surface by the impinging ENA.
+Improvements in sub-keV measurements will be needed to image Mercury's magnetosphere due to the consequences of its smaller magnetic field and its smaller geometry.

 Importance for Earth

-In addition to the obvious intellectual benefits brought by increased understanding of our space environment, there are many practical motivations for enhancing our knowledge of space plasma.

 The heliosphere is a protective cocoon for the Solar System, just as the Earth's magnetosphere is a protective cocoon for the Earth.
-The insight provided by ENAs into the behavior of space plasma improves our understanding of these protective mechanisms.
+The insight provided by ENAs into the behaviour of space plasma has been pivotal to the understanding of the space environment.

 Without the magnetosphere, Earth would be subject to direct bombardment by the solar wind and may be unable to retain an atmosphere.
-This, plus increased exposure to solar radiation means that life on Earth as we know it would not be possible without the magnetosphere.
+In addition to increased exposure to solar radiation, life on Earth would likely not be possible without the magnetosphere.
 Similarly, the heliosphere protects the Solar System from the majority of otherwise damaging cosmic rays, with the remainder being deflected by the Earth's magnetosphere.

 Although most orbiting satellites are protected by the magnetosphere, geomagnetic storms induce currents in conductors that disrupt communications both in space and in cables on the ground.
-Better understanding of the magnetosphere and the ring current and its interaction with the solar wind during high solar activity will allow us to better protect these assets.
+Understanding the magnetosphere and the ring current and its interaction with the solar wind during high solar activity allows satellites and other space missions to be better protected.

-Astronauts on deep space missions will not have Earth's protections so understanding the factors that may affect their exposure to cosmic rays and the solar wind is critical to manned space exploration.
+Astronauts on deep space missions will not have Earth's protections so understanding the factors that may affect their exposure to cosmic rays and the solar wind is critical to crewed space exploration.